fanfei2014/Unsupervised-Learning/README.md

 		     slow convergence rate

 ## Cluster Validation
-     External Indices -
+### External Indices
      Adjusted Rand Index (-1, 1), the closer to 1, the better the clustering algorithm match to the labeled dataset = (any pair in the same cluster in both algorithm and labled dataset + any pair in the different clusters in both algorithm and labeled dataset) / (N*(N-1)/2) https://scikit-learn.org/stable/modules/generated/sklearn.mixture.GaussianMixture.html
      http://faculty.washington.edu/kayee/pca/supp.pdf]

-     Internal Indices -
+### Internal Indices
      Silhouette coefficient, not a good indicator for density based clustering (DBSCAN), which uses DBCV as its internal index
      = the average of
      (average distance to samples in the closest clusters b - average distance to other samples in the same cluster a) / max(a,b)]

-     Relative Indices
-     Compactness vs. Separability

-  ## Clustering Process
-     Feature selection / extraction (PCA below)
-     Clustering algorithm selection & tuning
-     Clustering validation
-     Results interpratation

-## Principal Component Analysis
-    Feature Selection:
+## Feature Selection
      Filter Methods - use a ranking or sorting algorithm to filter out those features that have less usefulness.
 Filter methods are based on discerning some inherent correlations among the feature data in unsupervised learning, or on correlations with the output variable in supervised settings.
 Filter methods are usually applied as a preprocessing step.
 Common tools for determining correlations in filter methods include: Pearson's Correlation, Linear Discriminant Analysis (LDA), and Analysis of Variance (ANOVA).
      Wrapper Methods - testing features impact on the performance of a model.
 The idea is to "wrap" this procedure around your algorithm, repeatedly calling the algorithm using different subsets of features, and measuring the performance of each model.
 Cross-validation is used across these multiple tests.
 The features that produce the best models are selected.
 Clearly this is a computationally expensive approach for finding the best performing subset of features, since they have to make a number of calls to the learning algorithm.
 Common examples of wrapper methods are: Forward Search, Backward Search, and Recursive Feature Elimination. https://scikit-learn.org/stable/modules/feature_selection.html

-    Feature Extraction:
+## Feature Extraction
-      Latent Features - extract new features from the original input data Principal Component Analysis (PCA) -
+### Principal Component Analysis (PCA) -
      An advantage of Feature Extraction over Feature Selection is that the latent features (Principal Component) can be constructed to incorporate data from multiple features, and thus retain more information present in the various original inputs, than just losing that information by dropping many original inputs.Principal components are linear combinations of the original features in a dataset that aim to retain the most information in the original data.

-      Independent Component Analysis (ICA)
+### Independent Component Analysis (ICA)
-      Random Projection

-## Random Projection and Independent Component Analysis
+### Random Projection
-   independent component analysis
-   how this method can pull apart audio related to a piano, cello, and television that has been overlaid in the same file